Paolo Sodini, Stockholm School of Economics

 Abstract

-We structurally estimate the individual attitudes that regulate wealth accumulation in a model that explains the wealth gap between individuals of different wealth backgrounds.
-To this purpose, we use rich micro-level data on the balance sheets, consumption, and risky investments of Swedish residents, in addition to wealth-based family background measured during the offspring's early adulthood.
-We find that patience and risk-taking highly correlate with parents' wealth status.
-Inherited preferences may explain 70\% of the wealth gap between adult individuals of non-rich backgrounds (making up 91 percent of the population) and very-rich backgrounds (2.2 percent of the population).
-Early-adulthood heterogeneity in wealth, gifts, inheritances, and transmission of human capital across generations are not dominant determinants of wealth mobility.
+We estimate the preferences of individuals from different wealth backgrounds to explain intergenerational wealth mobility.
+We use rich micro-level data on the balance sheets, consumption, and risky investments of Swedish residents, together with family wealth background measured during the offspring's early adulthood.
+We find that patience and risk-tolerance highly correlate with wealth background.
+Counterfactuals reveal that background-dependent preferences can explain at least 75 percent of the wealth gap between adults of non-rich backgrounds (90 percent of the population) and very-rich backgrounds (2.5 percent of the population).
+Early-adulthood heterogeneity in wealth, gifts and inheritances, and transmission of human capital across generations are not dominant determinants of wealth mobility.

 Paolo Sodini is Professor of Finance at the Stockholm School of Economics and fellow at the Swedish House of Finance.